 Leave about 4 cm wide opening near the seam of the back piece, this opening will not be sewn right away.

 You can also roll the waist hem to reverse side like this instead of clearing it with overlock.
 You will end up with about 3 cm wide tunnel.

 Fold the hems of legs about 3 cm into the reverse side too.

 Insert elastic waistband through the opening.
-Determine the correct length of waistband by wearing sewn tracksuit and winding waistband around yourself.
+Determine the correct length of the waistband by wearing a sewn tracksuit and winding waistband around yourself.
 Stretch the waistband around your waist so it is neither loose nor too tight.

 Sew strung elastic waistband flat.
 Avoid knots and complicated connecting seams – waistband connection needs to be as flat as possible for maximum comfort.

 Sew the opening for the waistband shut.